 With this in mind, Healthy Materials Lab has created a four-course online certificate program in Healthier Materials and Sustainable Buildings to equip you with the right tools to make informed decisions and supply the necessary background information on basic construction materials, their chemical makeups and their relationship to human health.
 Each online course is completely self-paced.
-Completing the entire certificate satisfies a full year of AIA Continuing Education Credits.
+Completing the entire program satisfies 18 AIA (HSW) and 23.5 IDCEC (HSW) Continuing Education Credits.

 “An astonishing pool of information” - Leila B., Designer (Austin, TX)